ray-project/spark-ray-example/README.md

 There is a second implementation (for completeness), where the UDF makes HTTP requests to a separate service, implemented with [Ray Serve](https://docs.ray.io/en/master/rayserve/overview.html).
 This service could be implemented in any technology; Ray is not explicitly used in the PySpark UDF for this example.

+To Run this variant, first evaluate all the cells in the [ray-serve/DataGovernanceServer.ipynb](ray-serve/DataGovernanceServer.ipynb) notebook.
+This runs the server.

+Then run the [ray-serve/Spark-RayServiceUDF.ipynb](ray-serve/Spark-RayServiceUDF.ipynb) notebook.

 ## For More about Ray